No, those aren’t some creative homemade candies on the right, they’re frozen raw liver.

 HANG ON…here me out.

-If someone were to tell me even just 5 years ago that I would be consuming raw liver smoothies 1-2x per week I would have laughed in their face in disbelief.
+If someone were to tell me that I would be consuming raw liver smoothies 1-2x per week I would have laughed in their face in disbelief.
 But it’s true, and my health has drastically improved because of it.
-A few years ago I heard of this idea from Real Food Liz, author of Eat the Yolks.
+A while back I heard of this idea from Real Food Liz, author of Eat the Yolks.
 A few years ago, since I was recently new to eating meat again and totally scared to prepare liver on the stove for an actual meal (and still am), I had to try it.
 Her recipe that I originally started using is here.

 After trying it there is only one way that could describe how it made me feel – LIKE SUPERWOMAN.
 I’ve been hooked ever since, and geez what a great thing to be hooked on.
 I’m sure to have my raw liver smoothie before a big day, whenever I’m not feeling well (especially hormonally), and especially when I’m a bit low in energy.
 I actually look at it as a food-based multivitamin!
 Believe it or not, I’ve also been feeding them to Hanley since he was 7 – 8 months old.
 Recipe for the little one’s can be found in my eBook.